fachwerk-dev/lib/docs/utils/color/hsl.md

 {{ hsl(10,20,30,0.1) }}
 ```

-You can also set only the hue `h` value, the rest will have the default values.
+You can also set only the hue `h` parameter:

 ```md
 {{ hsl(10) }}